Collection Development and Maintenance Policy

 Special consideration is given to items being donated for archival purposes in the Local History Room.
 Please refer to the Local History Room Collection and Usage Policy for details.

-The Library cannot appraise gifts for tax purposes, but it will provide a donor with a statement verifying the number and type of materials donated and accepted, upon request.
+The library staff cannot appraise gifts for tax purposes, but upon request will provide a donor with a statement verifying the number and type of materials donated and accepted.
 Appraisals are the responsibility of the donor.

 WITHDRAWING MATERIALS

 Maintaining a well-rounded, vital collection necessitates not only purchasing new items, but also weeding ones that no longer meet selection criteria.
 Materials are regularly assessed for their condition, currency, circulation, relevance, and accuracy following standard professional guidelines.
-Qualified, trained staff evaluate the collection on a continuous and systematic basis in order to identify materials that should be withdrawn.
+Qualified, trained staff evaluate the collection on a continuous and systematic basis in order to identify materials that should be withdrawn or replaced.

 Materials withdrawn from the library collection may be offered to the Friends of the Library for their used book sales; offered to other community organizations; recycled; or disposed of, as appropriate.